OPEN-NEXT/WP3-Documentation-Guidelines-for-OSH-Projects/Documentation & Guidelines/Project overview documentation Template.md

 - For whom is your project designed or made for?
 - What prior work inspires you to develop your project?
 - What is your goal?
 - Dont forget to select the license suitable for your project as well.
-A suggested read can be found **[here] (https://gitlab.opensourceecology.de/verein/projekte/cab/CAB/-/wikis/3-Further-Information/OSH-licenses)**.
+A suggested read can be found **[here](https://github.com/OPEN-NEXT/tldr-ipr/)**.

 ## **CURRENT STATUS**